 The ASME Code suggests that, if titanium weld metal hardness is more than 40 BHN greater than base metal hardness, excessive contamination is possible.
 Substantially greater hardness differential necessitates removal of the affected weld-metal area.
 The Code further specifies that all titanium welds be examined by liquid penetrant.
 In addition, full radiography of many titanium joints is required by the Code.

-Resistance spot welding, seam welding and butt welding are performed on titanium in much the same manner as for other metals.
-As with arc welding, careful attention to cleanliness of metal surfaces and to protection of weld metal and heat affected zones from contamination by air are important.
+Resistance spot welding, seam welding, and butt welding are performed on titanium in much the same manner as for other metals.
+As with arc welding, careful attention to the cleanliness of metal surfaces and to the protection of weld metal and heat-affected zones from contamination by air are important.

 Preparation of titanium for resistance spot or seam welding is similar to that for other metals.
 The surface must be clean, free of scale, oxide, dirt, paint, grease, and oil.
 Cleaning of mill surfaces with commercial, nonchlorinated solvents which leave no residue is satisfactory.
 Light oxide scale, such as is present after elevated temperature forming has been performed, should be removed by acid pickling or by wire brushing with a clean stainless steel wire brush.

-Resistance butt welding and a variation, stud welding, are interesting techniques which are sometimes used on titanium.
+Resistance butt welding and a variation, stud welding, are interesting techniques that are sometimes used on titanium.
 Clean, oxide-free abutting surfaces are a must.
-Flow of current through the workpiece causes arcing and resistance heating, bringing temperature close to the melting point.
+The flow of current through the workpiece causes arcing and resistance heating, bringing temperature close to the melting point.
 At the proper temperature, the workpieces are forced together, pushing molten and plastic metal out of the joint.
 Successful welds have been made in air.
 However, inert gas shielding may be required for contamination-free welds.

-The resistance butt weld technique has been used to successfully join titanium to dissimilar metals such as copper alloys, steels and stainless steels as well as other titanium alloys.
-Test welds should be made and carefully analysed to establish proper parameters to be followed on production welds.
+The resistance butt weld technique has been used to successfully join titanium to dissimilar metals such as copper alloys, steels, and stainless steel as well as other titanium alloys.
+Test welds should be made and carefully analyzed to establish proper parameters to be followed on production welds.